WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 3.6

-Automatically delete comments after given number of days.
-Defaults to ``None`` what means no deletion at all.
+Delete comments after a given number of days.
+Defaults to ``None``, meaning no deletion at all.

 .. setting:: COMMIT_PENDING_HOURS